2018 Stock Picks

 My Track Record

-But my track record isn’t exactly 100% pure luck.
-After all, I do have a system.
-And my system has been working since 2008.
-The problem, of course, is that my system could stop working at any time and without warning.
-I’ll explain how my system works in a minute, but first take a look at the results of my picks from 2008 (the first year I published them) to 2016.
+But my track record isn't all due to luck.
+I do have a system, and it's been working since 2008.
+The problem, of course, is that any system can stop working at any time and without warning.
+I'll explain how my system works in a minute, but first take a look at the results of my picks from 2008 (the first year I published them) to 2017.

-For 2016 my picks were up 9.0%, versus 9.5% for the broad market.
-2016 was the first year that my picks failed to beat the broad market.
+In 2017, my picks were up 13.2%, versus 19.4% for the broad market.
+2017 was the first year that my picks failed to beat the broad market.
 (I'm taking the liberty of calling 2016 a tie, since the difference in performance was only one-half of one percent)

-Aside from luck, my success picking stocks is also due to a methodology that I stick to – no matter what.
-I don’t just throw darts at the Wall Street Journal stock tables.
-There’s a method behind what I do.
-But anyone who beats the market repeatedly, as I have done for eight of the last nine years, must have a certain amount of luck on his or her side.
+In addition to luck, my success with picking stocks is also due to a strict methodology that I follow - no matter what.
+I don't just throw darts at the Wall Street Journal stock tables.
+There's a method behind what I do.
+But anyone who beats the market repeatedly, as I have done for eight of the last ten years, must have a certain amount of luck on his or her side.